laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/D5nJXInD6i3qMItB0002.png" width="700" alt="LaminHub example of lineage-aware syncing of Tahoe-100M datasets" style="padding: 0;">
 </div>

-By applying fast data loaders such as `annbatch` or `scdataset` to locally cached arrays, one can achieve loading times of 50k - 80k vectors/second.
+By applying fast data loaders such as `annbatch`[^gold26] or `scdataset`[^dascenzo25] to locally cached arrays, one can achieve loading times of 50k - 80k vectors/second.
 Here is an example for such a [data loading run](https://lamin.ai/laminlabs/arrayloader-benchmarks/run/ZSuaqX3BWwLzwduW).

 For a detailed walk-through, read the tutorial: [docs.lamin.ai/arc-virtual-cell-atlas](https://docs.lamin.ai/arc-virtual-cell-atlas).